mat-docs/ATLAS.Site/docs/developer-resources/atlas/sql-race/examples/create-session.md

 [Class ConversionBase](https://mat-docs.github.io/Atlas.SQLRaceAPI.Documentation/api/MESL.SqlRace.Domain.ConversionBase.html)

----

 ## Step 6: Add Channels and Parameters

 Set up channels and map them to parameters that will receive time-series data.
+For more information on channels and parameters, see [Understanding Channels and Parameters](../../../../key-functionality/configure/system-monitor/data-acquisition/logging/logging-config.md).

 === "C#"